 Ultimately, the pandemic revealed how important it is for workplaces to be able to adapt quickly to change.
 Flexible reservations systems that are coupled with live sensor data to quickly and accurately monitor utilization can help managers make informed decisions about how to manage new risks to the workplace.
 Robust reservations systems that can quickly adjust to account for social distancing needs, crowdedness concerns, and flexible work can be a powerful tool for generating returns as well as for managing risk, making them an important part of a future-proof office.

-This post is part of an ongoing series about the way workplace technologies can facilitate a hybrid office and changing ways of working.
-If you have questions or would like to connect, please reach out to me over LinkedIn or contact one of our offices to learn more.
+This post is part of a blog series about the way workplace technologies can facilitate a hybrid office and changing ways of working.

 By Nicole Weygandt, Ph.D.